Ceci Flores Armenta: Life

 Flores, originally from Los Mochis, Sinaloa, is a single mother to six children.

-On October 30, 2015, one of Flores's sons, 21-year-old Alejandro Guadalupe, disappeared in Juan José Ríos, while traveling to Los Mochis.
+On October 30, 2015, one of Flores's sons, 21-year-old Alejandro Guadalupe, disappeared in Juan José Ríos, Sinaloa, while traveling to Los Mochis.

-On May 4, 2019, two of Flores' other children, 32-year-old Marco Antonio and 15-year-old Jesús Adrián, were kidnapped in Bahía Kino.
+On May 4, 2019, two of Flores' other children, 32-year-old Marco Antonio and 15-year-old Jesús Adrián, were kidnapped in Bahía Kino, Sonora.
 She began using social media to advocate for their return, and was contacted by their kidnappers, who told Flores that her sons would be released at a specific place and time; however, only Jesús Adrián was returned.
 According to Flores, as of 2024 the authorities still have not opened an investigation into Marco Antonio's disappearance.

 In May 2019, Flores established Madres Buscadoras de Sonora, a group which aims to find missing persons either alive or dead.
 Since the establishment of the collective in 2019, Flores has been joined by more than 900 other women from Sinaloa.
 The group has found multiple bodies.

 In June 2021, Flores registered with the Protection Mechanism for Human Rights Defenders and Journalists of the Ministry of the Interior, and left Sonora due to the threats she had received.
 On October 11, 2021, Flores met with the Attorney General's Office to discuss the murder of Aranza Ramos, and the threats she had received.
 The same day, she announced that she would begin a hunger strike outside the Attorney General's Office, due to the lack of response after she reported several deaths threats made against her.
-On October 14, 2021, she met with the governor of the State of Sonora, Alfonso Durazo, to follow up on the reports of threats against her.
+On October 14, 2021, she met with Sonora Governor Alfonso Durazo to follow up on the reports of threats against her.